Our Safeguarding Policy

 • To ensure all staff receive foundation training in child protection.

 • To provide a structure of supervision which enables concerns to be raised in confidence or in regular meetings (e.g. planning meetings, appraisal meetings) and a clear course of action agreed.

 • To be responsible for co-ordinating action and liaising with other agencies and support services over child protection issues.

 • To assist the Children’s Specialist Services Department in enquiring into allegations of child abuse.
 This will include ensuring the school is represented at child protection case conferences and that information about the child is provided as required.

 • To follow as appropriate recommendations made by the Area Committee for Safeguarding Children.

-The Designated Person at Somerset is Louisa Halls.
+The Designated Person at Somerset is Emma Williams.
 In her absence it is Anne Addo.
 When the School is closed but the Children’s Centre open, the Designated Person is Siobhan English.
 In their absence Janet Gopaul or Belinda Murray are authorised to act as Designated Persons.

 The DSL (and any deputies) should undergo training at an appropriate level to provide them with the knowledge and skills to carry out the role.